CHERUB

-CHERUB (/'tʃɛrəb/) is a series of teenage spy novels written by English author Robert Muchamore, focusing around a fictional division of the British Security Service called CHERUB, which employs children, predominantly orphans, 17 or younger as intelligence agents.
+CHERUB (/'tʃɛrəb/) is a series of teenage spy novels written by English author Robert Muchamore, focusing around a fictional division of the British Security Service called CHERUB, which employs children, predominantly orphans, as intelligence agents.

-Initially, the series follows James Choke, also known as James Adams (his adopted name at CHERUB), as he enters CHERUB and performs various missions.
-However, the focus later expands to other characters, such as James' sister Lauren and several other characters who work alongside him and in separate missions.
-The initial series of 12 novels runs from the recruitment of Adams aged 11 to his retirement from CHERUB at age 17.
+The series primarily follows James Choke, who adopts the name James Adams in the first book, as he enters CHERUB and performs various missions.
+The focus later expands to other characters, such as James' sister Lauren, and several other characters who work alongside him and in separate missions.
+The initial series of 13 novels runs from the recruitment of Adams aged 11 to his retirement from CHERUB at age 17.
 The second series of five novels, Aramov, follows Ryan Sharma, another CHERUB agent; James Adams reappears in this series as a CHERUB staff member.

 Muchamore also wrote a seven-part series called Henderson's Boys, which takes place during World War II and explains how CHERUB was founded, following the path of a 12-year-old French orphan named Marc Kilgour who meets Charles Henderson and shows him how much help children can be to win the war.
 Henderson, following this, creates a small unit of children to be trained in espionage.

-The series has achieved great critical success.
-Christopher Middleton of The Times called the series "convincing" and praised the way it allows readers to "grow up with the characters".
 After its release in the United Kingdom, the novels have been released in the United States, New Zealand, and Australia, and have been translated into several languages including: Polish, French, Danish, Spanish, Russian, Czech, Norwegian, Estonian, and Portuguese.
 On his website, Muchamore states that over 15 million copies have now been sold.
 A film adaptation was hinted at in 2009, but no further information was ever given.
 In 2018, Sony announced they were developing a TV series based on the CHERUB books.